Journal entry by Katie Meister — 10 hours ago

 Saturday, September 16th - 10:30 am - 3:30 pm

 9250 Lincoln Street NE

 Sign up on line using SPONSOR CODE 4151 @

 email me your name, date of birth, email address and cell phone # with the estimated time and I will send you a confirmation!

 email@example.com // 763.607.6224

 Jaela is having a GREAT summer!
 LOTS of hockey, cabin life and just started her Tennis season today.
-On August 22nd she will start her first year of COLLEGE as a PSEO student for her Junior year!
-So exciting and what a great opportunity to earn her 2yr Associates in Science degree as part of her High School education!
+On August 21 st she started her 2nd year of COLLEGE as a PSEO student for her Senior year!
+So exciting and what a great opportunity to continue to earn her 2yr Associates in Science degree as part of her High School education!
 Couldn't be prouder. :-)

 WOW.
 Time flies.